Skip to main content

 Manufacturing 4.0 promises to unlock business value through lower costs, higher revenues and greater agility by merging operational technology (OT) and information technology (IT) with the internet of things (IoT).
 With the advent of digital technologies such as data analytics, artificial intelligence and machine learning, cloud computing, robotics, augmented reality and advanced data communication networks, Manufacturing 4.0 is transforming the way manufacturers manage and optimize their operations, from product design and production to distribution and customer satisfaction.

 However, the landscape is complex.
 Digital technologies can be used in a wide variety of ways to optimize the supply chain, improve productivity and quality, and make other improvements.
-But the disparate environment of siloed legacy technology investments means that even with the promise of a smart, connected enterprise, many traditional manufacturers are mystified as to where to begin and how to adopt these transformational technologies.
+But the disparate environment of siloed legacy technology investments means that even with the promise of a smart, connected enterprise, many traditional manufacturers are mystified as to where to begin and how to adopt digital transformation in manufacturing.

 An easy way for manufacturers to start on the path to digital transformation is to implement LiDAR technology to optimize manufacturing operations.